Skip to Main Content

 We might, for example, add some terms to the third search box, describing either our target population or the skills our training will focus on.

-ANOTHER way we could limit our search would be to look at the limiters on the left-hand side under "Refine Results."
+ANOTHER way we could limit our search would be to look at the limiters on the results page just under the search box.
 There are options to limit by date or by the type of source (article, book, etc.).

 The list of source types will vary, based on the database you're using.
 ERIC includes a variety of sources.
 For the type of research we need to do, limiting to Academic Journals is a good idea.